dshkim/job-market-analysis/README.md

 ### Results

- ![Visualization of How Well Jobs Pay for Top Skills](images/pay_distribution_for_ds_skills.png) *Two seperate bar graphs visualizing the highest paid skills and the most in-demand skills for Data Scientists in the US in 2023*
+ ![Visualization of How Well Jobs Pay for Top Skills](images/pay_distribution_for_ds_skills.png)

+*Two separate bar graphs visualizing the highest-paid skills and the most in-demand skills for Data Scientists in the US in 2023*

 * The top graph shows specialized technical skills like `Airtable`, `Unreal`, `Ruby`, and `Redhat`.
 However, there are also very popular business/project management platforms such as `Notion`, `Slack`, and `Asana`.
-These skills are correlated with increased salary, some of them which reach up to $250,000.
-This indicates that having a fluent understanding of business/project management tools and specific industry experience can lead to an increase in earning potential.
+These skills are correlated with high salaries, some of which reach up to $250,000!
+This indicates that having a fluent understanding of business/project management tools and specific technical experience can lead to an increase in earning potential.

-* The bottom graph highlights the most in-demand skills which happen to be foundational ones that are staple across the industry.
-These skills include popular programming languages like `Python` and `SQL` but also include popular ML packages like `Tensorflow` as well as cloud technologies such as `Spark` and `Azure`.
-This shows that in order to become a strong Data Scientists, I need to have a solid foundation in programming, machine learning, and cloud computing.
+* The bottom graph highlights the most in-demand skills which showcases the foundational skills that are staples across the industry.
+These skills include popular programming languages like `Python` and `SQL` but also include popular ML packages like `Tensorflow` as well as cloud/big data technologies such as `Spark` and `Azure`.
+The variety of skills here describes the need to have a solid foundation in programming, machine learning, and cloud computing to stay competitive in today's market.

-* Analyzing both the graphs together, we can see that there is a clear difference between the most popular skills and the highest paid skills.
-Data Scientists who are looking to maximize their career in terms of salary potential should look into developing not only a strong foundation in core skills, but also be well versed in business/project management tools in order to work efficiently with business stakeholders as well as gain exposure in more specialized skills for certain industries.
+* Analyzing the graphs together reveals a distinct disparity between the most popular skills and the highest-paid skills.
+Data Scientists aiming to maximize their salary potential should focus on building a solid foundation in core skills while also becoming proficient in business and project management tools to effectively collaborate with stakeholders.
+Additionally, gaining expertise in specialized skills could enhance career prospects to those who are looking to break into specific industries.

 ## 5. What is the most optimal skill to learn as a Data Scientist?

-Building upon the previous question, now that I know what the most popular and highest paid skills are, I was curious to find what the most "optimal" skills would be.
-Where "optimal" skills are determined by skills that are both highly in-demand and highly paid.
-In order to find this I needed to do the following:
+Building upon the previous question, now that I know what the most popular and highest-paid skills are, I was curious to find what the most "optimal" skills would be.
+Where "optimal" skills are determined by skills that are both highly in-demand AND highly paid.
+To find this, I needed to do the following:

 1. Group skills to determine median salary and likelihood of being in a job posting
 2. Visualize median salary vs percent of demand for skills